Homebrew/actions/limit-pull-requests/README.md

 # Limit Pull Requests GitHub Action

-An action that limits the number of pull requests opened by a user.
+An action that limits the number of open pull requests to the repository created by a user.

 ## Prerequisites